javifonsy/backend-challenge/README.md

 to send or obtain information about the ECGs.

 The test solution must be posted on this repository like a pull request.

+Challenge solved by Javier Alfonso

+Prepare your local machine doing as follows

+* Create a virtualenv with anaconda i.e. using python 3.10
+* run the app on local machine: uvicorn main:app --reload
+* Once up and running go to http://127.0.0.1:8000/docs and see the api docs